A-H-Vu/eLoki2/sphinx-docs/source/usage/Eloki2-Scraper Documentation.rst

 ******

 The urls found will be written to the file specified by the ``--dest`` argument.
 If the ``--dest`` argument is not used then it will be written to a file named ``anchors``

+While scraping a site a sqlite database file ``inprogressScrape.db`` will be created to store the data about the ongoing scrape.
+For details on the tables in the database see :ref:`scrape_database_fmt`.

 .. note::
     The current implementation of the scraper uses Selenium in order to avoid issues with site using javascript, html meta tags, etc to load, render or redirect  pages.
 As such the options ``--driver`` and ``--client`` must be set.